Using your NPL application

 repository as an example.
 Follow the

-developing your NPL application track to download it on your machine.
+Developing NPL on your own machine track to download it on your machine.

 Authentication and Authorization